sjefvanleeuwen/dotplane/README.md

 # dotplane
-experimental backplane for .net on linux
+experimental minimalistic backplane for .net on linux